Priyanshu0015/DinoGame/README.md

 Dynamic Obstacles: Randomized challenges to keep you on your toes.
 Mobile-Friendly: Play on your phone, tablet, or desktop.
 Easy to Extend: Add new features, obstacles, or themes effortlessly.
-🚀 Demo
-Try it out live: Play the Dino Game
-(Replace with your GitHub Pages link or deployment URL) That's it!
-Start dodging obstacles and setting high scores.